Special Educational Needs and Disabilities

 The SEN reforms place a statutory requirement on schools from September 2014 to make information available to young people and parents about how the school supports children and young people with SEND.
 This information forms the basis for the school's Local Offer.

 Click on the link at the side of this page to read our Local Offer.
-We will be updating our Local Offer over the summer holidays.

 Our school special needs co-ordinator is Jo Forman.
 She can be contacted through the school office, our main phone number or the school email.